denten-books/plain-text/main.md

 "Computing Attachment for Typewriters" (US1162730, 1908-1915), "Computing Mechanism" (US1105170, 1908-1914), and "Combined Type-Writing and Adding Machine" (US1244398, 1910-1917) among others.

+"If we disregard the small class of telegrams that merely express emotions, the essence of telegraphy is control [...]
+Telegraph systems, therefore, belong not to the class of producing or distributing, but to the class of controlling mechanisms [^@murray_setting_1905, 556]."

 By the end of the 19th century a number of lesser mechanisms anticipate the functional elements of Turing's device.
 By 1930s, these inventions not only